 RAA expands and moves to Citrus Avenue next to Mozart’s.

-RAA moves to 215 E. State St. including space for a larger Sales Gallery showcase and Art Center classroom.
+RAA moves to its current location at 215 E. State St. providing space for a larger Sales Gallery showcase area and an Art Center classroom facility.

 Today RAA continues to thrive hosting multiple themed shows, exhibits, and programs each year and offers classes and workshops for adults and children.
-Many scholarships, awards, and grants are available through the MACEEF (Margaret Clark Art Education Enrichment Fund) Committee.
+Many scholarships, awards, and grants are available through the Margaret Clark Art Education Enrichment Fund (MACEEF) Committee.